(please label everything in case it gets lost which happens a LOT)

 __ Zinc oxide cream (Desitin or A&D ointment) to help with chafing.
 If your son/daughter has a known problem with this, compression shorts help as an undergarment to prevent the legs from rubbing against each other.

 __ We only sell camp merchandise (t-shirts, hats, mugs, etc) at the camp store.
 The camp counselors, dorm parents and camp provide them with PLENTY of snacks and treats.
+If you pack any snacks please NOTHING WITH PEANUTS.
+NO ENERGY DRINKS.

 __ Camera (put your name on it) – you may NOT use a cell phone as your camera as no cell phones are allowed in the dorms